Current situation at LAC arisen due to disregard of written agreements by China: Jaishankar | Law-Order

 ''So, when a large country disregards written commitments, I think it's an issue of legitimate concern for the entire international community,'' he added.

-The eastern Ladakh border standoff between the Indian and Chinese militaries erupted following a violent clash in the Pangong lake areas and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.
+The border standoff in eastern Ladakh erupted on May 5, 2020, following a violent clash in the Pangong lake area and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.

-As a result of a series of military and diplomatic talks, the two sides completed the disengagement process in the north and south banks of the Pangong lake in February and in the Gogra area in August last year.
+As a result of a series of military and diplomatic talks, the two sides completed the disengagement process in Gogra as well as in the north and south banks of the Pangong lake last year.

-India and China held the 14th round of Corps Commander-level meetings on January 12 during which the two sides agreed to maintain dialogue through military and diplomatic channels to work out a ''mutually acceptable resolution'' of the remaining issues of the standoff at eastern Ladakh.
+Each side currently has around 50,000 to 60,000 troops along the Line of Actual Control in the sensitive sector.
+India and China held the 14th round of Corps Commander-level meeting on January 12 during which the two sides agreed to maintain dialogue through military and diplomatic channels to work out a ''mutually acceptable resolution'' of the remaining issues of the standoff at eastern Ladakh.

+China has described as "positive and constructive" the latest round of military-level talks with India and said Beijing will work closely with New Delhi to ''properly handle'' the border issue, even as it refuted the US allegation of "intimidating" neighbours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)